-The Research Services librarians are experts in legal research.
+The Public Services librarians are experts in legal research.
 We spend many hundreds of hours per year assisting faculty with their research and are always ready to take on more.
 If you need assistance with your research, whether it be an in-depth legislative history or simply tracking down an article, please contact us at email@example.com.

 We have created legal research guides on a number of common topics, such as researching case law, statutes, and secondary sources.
 Research guides are lists of librarian-recommended resources on your specific topic, and are an excellent starting point for any legal research project.
 See our research guides here.

-Research Services librarians can help you become a more efficient researcher or show you how to navigate the library's latest database acquisitions.
+Public Services librarians can help you become a more efficient researcher or show you how to navigate the library's latest database acquisitions.
 Please let us know if you'd like to schedule a training session for any of the specialized databases offered to you.

 A listing of the databases available to UW Law faculty can be found here.